Radoviš Municipality: History

 The city of Radoviš was mentioned for the first time in 1019 during the reign of the Gramotata of the Byzantium Tsar Vasilie the second (which was the name of the city during the Middle Ages.
 At this time in history, Radoviš an important center for regional trade, craftsmanship and mining.

 The name Radoviš is connected with the Medieval Duchess "Rada" from Slavic origin, who used to live in the fortress above the city, the remains of which still exist.

 During the 14th century Radoviš and Konče came under Serbian Rule, and in 1361, Tsar Uros stayed in Radoviš.

 During the 19th and 20th centuries Radoviš and surrounding regions where influenced by historical events related to the Razlovo, Kresnensko and Ilinden Uprising along with the events related to the Balkan, First and Second World Wars.

 During Turkish Hegemony in Macedonia in the 16th century, the Micro region was populated by a nomadic Turkish population called the Yörüks, an ethnic group that still exists to this day in this part of the world.

 Demographics

+Ethnic affiliation

-According to the last National census from 2021 this municipality has 24,122 inhabitants.
+According to the 2021 North Macedonia census, this municipality has 24,122 inhabitants.
 Ethnic groups in the municipality include: